Starring: Keith Carradine, David Carradine, Robert Carradine, James Keach, Stacy Keach, Dennis Quaid, Randy Quaid, Christopher Guest, Nicholas Guest

 These James brothers are curt and humourless.
 Stacy Keach played the quieter of the James brothers, but he brought more to his tone and each of Frank’s facial expressions than his brother gave his entire one-note performance as Jesse.

 Stacy also wins best moustache in The Long Riders, though it’s not much competition.
 In the first half of the movie everyone is clean-shaven except Frank and Cole.
-In the second half, it looks like they may have used moustache props on everyone else.
+In the second half, it looks like they may have used moustache props on the gang.

 In an impressive saloon fight with Sam Starr (James Remar) over Belle, you can see every bit of Carradine’s skills in boxing, martial arts, street fighting, and dance come into play.